awebisam/deconstruction_toolkit/README.md

 │   └── analysis.py            # Pydantic models to pretend we're organized
 ├── services/
 │   └── analyzer.py            # The main brain that orchestrates the analysis
-└── static/
-    └── js/
-        └── synthesis.js       # The JavaScript that makes the frontend do stuff
 ```

 ### What You'll Need to Run This Mess